-- Memory handling is responsibility of the module. openSF does not manage memory assignments and does not destroy any data structure created by the module; - A module can create child processes, but their management is still on the module developer's side; - openSF does not detect when a module execution is "halted" or in an infinite loop.
-It is suggested to periodically send some logging information to openSF (i.e. heartbeat) so that the user can identify a stalled module. - Execution performance of the module may be slightly slower when orchestrated by openSF, because of the messaging interception/collection mechanism; - □ Module developer is responsible of the error and exception handling as explained in [AD-ICD].
+wever neless, module developers must take care of the following points.
+Memory handling is responsibility of the module. openSF does not manage memory assignments and does not destroy any data structure created by the module; A module can create child processes, but their management is still on the module developer's side; openSF does not detect when a module execution is "halted" or in an infinite loop.
+It is suggested to periodically send some logging information to openSF (i.e. heartbeat) so that the user can identify a stalled module.
+Execution performance of the module may be slightly slower when orchestrated by openSF, because of the messaging interception/collection mechanism; Module developer is responsible of the error and exception handling as explained in [AD-ICD].
 (Error Handling section).

-Below there is a list of documents with relevant information on module development and the topics covered by each one.

-- □ openSF Interface Control Document [AD-ICD]

-- > openSF interface specifications

-- Module development guidelines

-- Module development process
+Below by eac there is a list of documents with relevant information on module development and the topics covered h one. openSF Interface Control Document [AD-ICD] openSF interface specifications Module development guidelines Module development process OCEL Davidsmente Manual IDD OCEL DM1

-- □ OSFI Developer's Manual [RD-OSFI-DM]
+- OSFI Developer's Manual [RD-OSFI-DM]

-- > Integration libraries reference manual for each programming language.
+- Integration libraries reference manual for each programming language.

-- □ OSFEG Developer's Manual [RD-OSFEG-DM]
+- ☐ OSFEG Developer's Manual [RD-OSFEG-DM]

 - Error Generation Libraries reference manual

 - openSF Architecture Design Document [AD-ADD]

 - openSF architecture

 - Interaction between modules and openSF